 Part 1 covers the formation of minerals from elements and the resulting relationship between physical properties, mineral structure and composition: structural and composite classification of minerals: precipitation of ore gangue minerals from saturated hydrothermal fluids in viens and on sea floor: temperature-dependent crystalization from the cooling magna and lava: learning to identify 25 common ore and gangue minerals.
 Text used is "National Audubon Society Field Guide to North American Rocks and Minerals".
 Part 2 covers precious metal analysts expertise and aptitude relating to their role in mining and metallurgical industry: sampling and sample preparation procedures: methods of precious metal analysis (silver, gold and platinum-group elements) in a wide variety of materials found in mineral exploration, mining, metallurgical and fabrication industries.
 Topics include sample preparation, assay reagents and fusion products, furnaces, charge balance and weights, lead button, cupellation, parting, scorification, cyanide leaching, fire assaying.

-For approval to register into this course, please contact Elaine Woo at 604-432-8393 or email: Elaine_Woo@bcit.ca This is a guided learning, distance education course.
-Course delivery is through internet, fax, phone, CD, mail and labs.
+Please contact Elaine Woo at 604-432-8393 or email Elaine_Woo@bcit.ca for approval This is a Guided Learning, Distance Education (correspondence) course.
+Course delivery is through e-mail, fax, phone, CD, regular mail and labs.

 CHSC 5632 is offered as a part of the following programs: